 - 2.1 Administrator The term "administrator" as used in this Agreement refers to an employee serving in a non-bargaining unit position designated as management and/or supervisory. - 2.2 Bargaining Unit The term "bargaining unit" as used in this Agreement refers to the bargaining unit defined in Article 1, Recognition. - 2.3 Calendar Year The term "calendar year" as used in this Agreement refers to the period of time from January 1 through December 31. - 2.4 Campus The term "campus" as used in this Agreement refers to one university or college and all its facilities which is a member institution of The California State University.
-The term "campus" shall also refer to the Office of the Chancellor, when appropriate. - 2.5 Chancellor The term "Chancellor" as used in this agreement refers to the chief executive officer of the CSU or his/her designee. - 2.6 CSU The term "CSU" as used in this Agreement refers collectively to the Trustees, the Office of the Chancellor, and the universities and colleges. - 2.7 CSU Careers The term "CSU Careers" as used in this Agreement refers to the website, maintained by the Office of the Chancellor, on which all CSU position vacancies are posted. - 2.8 Day The term "day" as used in this Agreement refers to a calendar day. - 2.9 De Minimis The term "de minimis' as used in the Agreement refers to a small or trifling matter which the law does not care for or take notice of. - 2.10 Emergency The term "emergency" as used in this Agreement means a sudden, unexpected happening; an unforeseen occurrence or condition requiring immediate action.
+The term "campus" shall also refer to the Office of the Chancellor, when appropriate. - 2.5 Chancellor The term "Chancellor" as used in this agreement refers to the chief executive officer of the CSU or his/her designee. - 2.6 Compensatory Time Off (CTO) is a provision that affords an employee paid time off from work in lieu of receiving cash compensation for overtime or working on a holiday. - 2.7 CSU The term "CSU" as used in this Agreement refers collectively to the Trustees, the Office of the Chancellor, and the universities and colleges. - 2.8 CSU Careers The term "CSU Careers" as used in this Agreement refers to the website, maintained by the Office of the Chancellor, on which all CSU position vacancies are posted. - 2.9 Day The term "day" as used in this Agreement refers to a calendar day. - 2.10 De Minimis The term "de minimis' as used in the Agreement refers to a small or trifling matter which the law does not care for or take notice of. - 2.11 Emergency The term "emergency" as used in this Agreement means a sudden, unexpected happening; an unforeseen occurrence or condition requiring immediate action.